RossAscends/STMP/README.md

 - Toggle for locking AI chat for users? (this is already kind of done with AutoResponse off)
 - Drag-sort list to set User Turn Order for AI chatting?
 - Move API parameter creation fully into the server
+- Allow API key/Authentication information to be set via the UI.

 ### Low-priority but Nice-to-have Features